Pierre Coton: Life

 Coton studied law at Paris and Bourges, entered the Society of Jesus at the age of twenty-five, and was sent to Milan to study philosophy.
 Here he became acquainted with Charles Borromeo.
-On his return to his native country he preached with success at Roanne, Avignon, Nîmes, Grenoble, and Marseilles.
+On his return to his native country he preached with success at Roanne, Avignon, Nîmes, Grenoble, and Marseille.
 An acquaintance with Henry IV of France soon ripened into friendship.
 The Archbishopric of Arles being vacant, the king offered it to Coton, who refused it.
 Father Coton had for two years previous to the death of Henry been confessor to his son, the young Dauphin.

 The king having recalled the exiled Jesuits to France, their enemies could not pardon the influence Father Coton had in bringing this about, and an attempt was made to assassinate him.
 Some writers have pretended that Coton was not above suspicion on the doctrine of regicide, and when Henry IV was assassinated, they accused Coton of defending Ravaillac, the king's murderer.
-If his enemies at court had any knowledge that he held such views they failed to make it public.
+If his enemies at court had any knowledge that he held such views, they failed to make it public.
 In defense of the Jesuits, Coton issued Lettre déclaratoire de la doctrine de Pères Jésuites, which made him the target of much hostility and suspicion.

 In 1608, Father Coton called Father Pierre Biard away from his professorship at Lyon ordering him to take charge of the mission in the new French colony at Acadia.

-In September, 1610, the biting satire Anti-Coton, in which it is proved that the Jesuits are guilty of parricide against Henri IV was followed by many pamphlets for and against the Jesuits.
+In September 1610, the biting satire Anti-Coton, in which it is proved that the Jesuits are guilty of parricide against Henri IV, was followed by many pamphlets for and against the Jesuits.
 The Anti-Coton pamphlet attacked the Jesuits, and especially Father Coton, the confessor of Henry IV, of whose murder the Jesuits had been accused by their enemies.
 Daurignac says (Hist.
 Soc.
 Jesus, vol. i., p.
 295) that this pamphlet was attributed to Pierre Du Moulin, a Protestant minister of Charenton.
 This and other similar attacks on the Jesuits had been circulated in Canada, and had prejudiced against them even many Catholics.